-Mountain House meals serve a variety of needs, from campers to emergency preppers.
+Mountain House food serves a variety of customers, from campers to emergency preppers.
 Initially developed for foot soldiers who can burn over 4,000 calories a day, these meals are a great backup plan for everyone thinking about storing or rationing food.

 Mountain House products’ long shelf life means you don’t have to worry about the contents expiring.
 As long as you store the meals at an average temperature, they’ll be ready when you need them most.
 Plus, these products are great for anyone needing to conserve water since the meals require little boiling water to rehydrate.

 Whether you’re climbing Mount Everest, exploring the poles, or even the moon, Mountain House has you covered.
 They continue to create meals for the troops, while campers and hikers have found these meals to be great alternatives to the effort of lugging around fresh food.